A guide to hosting your LifterLMS site

 Hosting Do’s

 PHP is evolving fast and becoming better and better – better in terms of security and better in terms of speed.
-Simply upgrading from PHP 5.x to 7.x (preferably 7.2, the latest) will boost your site’s performance even if you don’t do anything else:
+Simply upgrading from PHP 7.x to 8.x will boost your site’s performance even if you don’t do anything else:

-Upgrading to 7.2 means upgrading to the fastest and the most secure version of PHP ever.
-Most hosting providers will help you upgrade to 7.2.
-Some may only have 7.1.
+Upgrading to the latest stable version means upgrading to the fastest and the most secure version of PHP ever.
+Most hosting providers will help you upgrade.

 This is something you can and should do even if your site is extremely small with maybe just one course with just one lesson and one student.
 You should do this even if you have a microsite or blog and no LifterLMS.

-If your hosting provider is unable or unwilling to upgrade to PHP 7.2, maybe it’s time to look for a new one.
+If your hosting provider is unable or unwilling to upgrade your version of PHP, maybe it’s time to look for a new one.
 There’s absolutely no reason to deprive your business of the latest and the best!

 LifterLMS System Requirements lists recommendations for all aspects of your server, including PHP.